 Name of the buildingNumber of viewers * 1

-Tokyo Edo-Tokyo Museum * 2231000
+Tokyo Metropolitan Edo-Tokyo Museum *2231000

-Tokyo Metropolitan Art Museum * 3921000
+Tokyo Metropolitan Art Museum *3921000

-Tokyo Metropolitan Garden Museum166000
+Tokyo Metropolitan Teien Art Museum166000

-Museum of Contemporary Art, Tokyo665000
+Museum of Contemporary Art Tokyo665000

 Total2319000

-*2 The number of visitors to the Edo-Tokyo Museum of Tokyo is combined with the number of visitors to the Edo-Tokyo Open Air Architectural Museum, a branch of the museum.
-However, the Edo-Tokyo Museum is closed for renovation work from FY 4 to FY 7 (scheduled).
+*2 The number of visitors to Tokyo Metropolitan Edo-Tokyo Museum Edo-Tokyo Open Air Architectural Museum Museum, a branch of the museum, are combined.
+However, Tokyo Metropolitan Edo-Tokyo Museum is currently closed for renovations from fiscal year 2022 to fiscal year 2025 (planned).

 Occupancy rate of hall facilities